nuthanc/faang/BinaryTrees/18/README.md

 * 3 main methods: findLastLevel, binarySearch and checkNodeExists
 * Using ceil and including left value
+* **Author's implementation**
+* Iterative approach
+* Return 0 at the very beginning itself if tree is empty
+* For nodeExists, he uses height of the tree to know when to stop

 ### Step 5: Double check for errors